LBPHacker/tptasm/README.md

 There's also a way to pass arguments by simply passing a table as the first argument.
-In this case its integer-keyed pairs will become the positional arguments (the ones that adhere to Lua's definition of arrays anyway) and every other pairs become named arguments.
+In this case its integer-keyed pairs will become the positional arguments (the ones that adhere to Lua's definition of arrays anyway) and all other pairs become named arguments.
 Don't worry, the examples below will make all this clear.

 ### Notes on arguments